top of page

 The goal is to gain muscle mass while minimizing fat gain.
 Choosing the right foods is crucial.
 However, not all calories are created equal.
 To ensure muscle growth, focus on nutrient-dense foods.

 There are two main types of bulking: clean bulking and dirty bulking.
 Clean bulking focuses on eating healthy, whole foods.
 Dirty bulking involves consuming a lot of calories, including junk food.
-We’ll focus on healthy bulking foods for this article.
+For this article, we’ll focus on healthy bulking foods.

 Best Bulking Foods